Yann-Sprunger/Hello-World/README.md

 # Hello-World
 Say hello to the world obviously...
-My name is Jawed and I will always be faithfull to the institue of social and interactive studies (ISIS)
+My name is Jawad and I will always be faithfull to the institue of social and interactive studies (ISIS)